90% Occupancy Standard Implementation

 - Chapters that fail to meet the 90% occupancy standard for three consecutive semesters will be given a grace period opportunity during that third semester to recruit more live-in members before the beginning of the following semester (fall or spring).

 If by the last day of classes in the third failing semester, the organization can demonstrate that they will be able to meet the 90% occupancy threshold and have all those members committed to living in the facility for the following semester, they will be permitted to remain in the residential facility.
-If however, due to attrition between semesters (students withdraw, are academically dropped, etc.), the organization does not have the 90% required live-in members by the 10th day of classes into the following semester, they will either not be permitted to move into the residential group housing facility, or will be required to vacate the facility as directed by the Offices of Residential Services and Fraternity and Sorority Affairs.
+If however, due to attrition between semesters (students withdraw, are academically dropped, etc.), the organization does not have the 90% required live-in members by the 10th day of classes into the following semester, they will either not be permitted to move into the residential group housing facility, or will be required to vacate the facility as directed by the Offices of Housing Services and Fraternity and Sorority Affairs.
 The organization will then lose their group housing privileges.

 - Between the beginning of the semester and the 10th day of classes; active, initiated members may move back into the facility.